 Missouri’s rent and repair statute provides tenants with a limited right to compel repairs from the landlord.

-- Landlord access – Tenants are not required to give the landlord access to the property under Missouri law unless it is written into the lease agreement.
+- Landlord Access – Tenants are not required to give the landlord access to the property under Missouri law unless it is written into the lease agreement.
+Landlords should give the tenant reasonable notice to enter the dwelling unit and shall enter at a reasonable time, except in the case of an emergency.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.